Argel-Tal/DataScience-Notes/Lecture Summaries.md

 Can be changed to a random value, or to within a range of the original value

 ### Issues with Genetic Algorithms
 - This approach needs dynamic problems to be effective.
-It's very poor on simple regression and classification problems.
+It's very poor on (logistic) regression and classification problems, as it needs to be able to assess the quality of the solution.
-- Premature stabilisation/convergence: The selection processes will naturally push the population state to stability, thus requiring the mutation parameter to prevent convergence before a solution is found.
+- __Premature stabilisation/convergence:__ The selection processes will naturally push the population state to stability, thus requiring the mutation parameter to prevent convergence before a solution is found.
 - Genetic Algorithms are not ensured to reach an optimal solution
+- __Drift:__ Given children are created from randomly selected parents, there is a chance for stochasticly induced drift away from optimal behaviour.
+Ideally, the fitness function should limit this, eliminating the _unfit_ individuals and rewarding a return to _fitter_ behaviour.
+- They're very slow, the random initialised behaviour, random selection, and lack of a strict gradient curve to move along means these algorithms can take a long time to convergence, if they do at all.
+- As it's a random process, it's not directly reproducible, and small changes to random states and inital params can have a significant effect on the final outcome.

 ### Assets of Genetic Algorithms
 - Genetic Algorithms doesnt require a defined gradient/cost surface to be described before hand
 - Genetic Algorithms are a highly flexible general purpose architecture
+- Genetic algorithm still function under unoptimised hyperparameters, it's fairly robust, it just won't be as efficent as it could be
-- It is highly applicable to complex multivariable environments
+- It is highly applicable to complex multivariable environments, where bruteforce search methods and are slow and expensive.

 # Genetic Programming:
+Mutating computed parameters of a fitted function and selecting those subversions that worked better.
+Effectively a hill climbing algorithm, where it can't see the hill
 # Linear Regression
 ### MLR